cneraonline/cneraonline/README.md

 - 👋 Hi, I’m @cneraonline
-- 🤠 I'm a Computer Science student at LSUA
+- 🤠 I'm a CS student at LSUA
 - 📫 Reach me at cnera@proton.me